-The 25 Greatest Disaster Movies of All Time
+The 33 Greatest Disaster Movies of All Time

-This list was originally published in 2015, and we’ve updated it to include newer releases.

-It’s a big week for disaster movies, what with both Geostorm and Only the Brave opening wide in theaters across the U.S. And you could say that the two films reflect the wide spectrum of titles that are usually grouped under the term “disaster movie.”
-Only the Brave is based on a true story, and emphasizes the humanity of the men tasked with fighting raging wildfires; the flames themselves are terrifying and spectacular, but they’re only part of the story.
-Geostorm, on the other hand … well, the studio hasn’t let critics see it yet, but it looks like gloriously trashy and ridiculous fun.
-The kind that returns us to a borderline prelinguistic state where all we can do is mutter: “Big … storm … break … make … explode … good.”
+What makes cinematic depictions of disaster so compelling — when they’re done right, that is — is the uneasy dance between plausibility and fantasy.
+We watch from the safety of our seats as horrible things happen to these characters, and we feel both the spine-tingling excitement of thinking, Yeah, this could totally happen, and the reassuring comfort of knowing that we ourselves are safe.
+So what happens when an actual, bona fide, honest-to-goodness disaster is unfolding in real life instead?
+For some of us, the onscreen versions will become unbearable.
+For others — especially those who’ve been watching Contagion and Outbreak over the past few months, and you know who you are — such disasters will become even more thrilling and intensely voyeuristic.

-The disaster movie is one of cinema’s oldest genres: There were films about Pompeii and burning buildings in the very early days of movies.
+Of course, the disaster movie is one of cinema’s oldest genres: There were films about Pompeii and burning buildings in the very early days of movies.
 (One of the very first narrative short films was Edwin Porter’s Life of an American Fireman, from 1903.)
 Maybe that’s because film is the one art form that can do proper justice to this sort of spectacle: You can’t re-create it onstage, and who wants to read about a disaster when they can see it?
+It’s also one of cinema’s most resilient genres.
+Westerns and rom-coms and war movies might wax and wane in popularity, but there’s always buzz around the latest disaster movie.
+Okay, maybe Moonfall didn’t make a ton of money, but anyone who’s watched the Gerard Butler–starring Greenland over the past year or so can tell you that this genre is alive and well.

 So here’s a look back on our favorite disaster movies over the years.
 To do so, however, we had to set some ground rules: We excluded movies that were also creature features or alien-invasion movies.
 (For example, no Independence Day, or Godzilla, or King Kong.)
 We also excluded superhero movies (so, no Superman or The Dark Knight Rises) or tales of the supernatural.
-And we also felt that the scale of the disaster had to be evident in the film (so no Dr. Strangelove or Fail Safe, although both are excellent examples of the Nuclear Armageddon genre).
+And we also felt that the scale of the disaster had to be evident in the film (so no Dr. Strangelove or Fail Safe, although both are excellent examples of the nuclear-armageddon genre).
 We also skipped films that were mostly about the aftermath of a disaster, instead of the disaster itself.
 (So, no The Grey or Cast Away.)
 That may sound like a lot of caveats, but the list is still pretty thorough and wide-ranging.
-Here are the 25 Greatest Disaster Films of All Time.
+(And if you’re wondering where Moonfall is … well, it broke at least one of the above rules, and to tell you which one would constitute a spoiler.
+But it totally would have made this list if it hadn’t.)

 Roland Emmerich became Hollywood’s king of disaster in the 1990s — mainly by cross-breeding the genre with alien and monster pictures, like Independence Day and Godzilla.
 This star-studded 2009 epic, however, may have been his purest throwback to the 1970s.
 In it, solar flares from the sun heat up the Earth’s core, and a series of unfortunate meteorological and seismic events ensue.
 Nobody anywhere on the planet is safe, and the scale of the destruction and hopelessness is so awe-inspiring that you’ll overlook the sheer idiocy of the film’s plot and character interactions.
 That said, Chiwetel Ejiofor (as the scientist who discovers what’s happening and warns the appropriate powers) and Woody Harrelson (as a conspiracy theorist wing-nut radio host) are standouts in the cast of thousands.

-I have to make an admission: I really don’t like Deep Impact at all, and I genuinely like Armageddon.
+I have to make another admission: I really don’t like Deep Impact at all, and I genuinely like Armageddon.
 (Most viewers these days might reverse that statement.)
 But I still find it hard not to think of these two asteroid-headed-for-the-Earth films, which opened within a few weeks of each other in 1998, as partners in crime on some level.
 Armageddon’s appeal at the time had something to do with Deep Impact: Where Mimi Leder’s film was a sensitive, emotional attempt to look at the tragedy of a giant asteroid strike, Michael Bay’s was a macho indulgence in action-movie theatrics.
 One film focused on the doomed people back here on Earth; the other focused on the space cowboys trying to blow the big space rock up real good.
 If you thought Deep Impact was pompous and overbaked sentimentality (as I did), Armageddon felt like a bracing, but no less overbaked, rebuke to that; and if you thought Armageddon was a dumb, jacked testosterone flick that couldn’t even keep its own characters straight, then chances are Deep Impact felt like an intelligent corrective.
 These two are the yin and yang of giant-asteroid movies.
+(Sorry, Adam McKay.)

 Charlton Heston is the engineer who finds himself rushing through a collapsing Los Angeles to save his mistress (Geneviève Bujold) and her son.
 Like many disaster movies, this is a turgid soap opera that’s blown apart by chaos.
 But oh, what glorious chaos!
 The effects are a bit dated, but director Mark Robson put the city through such a wringer that the breadth of the destruction is breathtaking.
 Even when it’s clear that what we’re watching are models — and, during one particularly deranged moment, a hand-animated spurt of blood that comes straight at the camera.

-Note: This article was originally published in 2015 and has been updated to include newer releases.